Sirsho1997/Sirsho1997/README.md

 - I also did M.Sc in Computer Science from [St. Xavier's College (Kolkata), India](https://www.sxccal.edu/)

-Coding has become my hobby too, apart from coding I also enjoy swimming and hitting the gym.
+Coding has become my hobby too, apart from coding I also enjoy swimming, playing chess, and hitting the gym.